shopping Shepherd's purse - two varieties

 growing

 Sow seeds directly in the garden soil in the late winter to spring (February to May months).
 However the seed can also be sown as late as mid autumn.
-This common weed of disturbed ground, shepherd’s purse easily maintains itself without assistance.
+This common weed of disturbed ground, shepherd’s purse herb easily maintains itself without assistance.

 harvesting